ibm-cloud-docs/openwhisk/openwhisk_cloudant.md

   ```
   {: pre}

+5. Create Actions and a Rule to associate them to the **myCloudantTrigger** Trigger.

-5. In your Cloudant dashboard, either modify an existing document or create a new one.
+6. In your Cloudant dashboard, either modify an existing document or create a new one.
+The document should have a _status_ field, which is set to **new**.

-6. Observe new activations for the **myCloudantTrigger** Trigger for each document change only if the document status is **new** based on the filter function and query parameter.
+7. Observe new activations for the **myCloudantTrigger** Trigger for each document change only if the document status is **new** based on the filter function and query parameter.

-If you are unable to observe new activations, see the subsequent sections on reading from and writing to a Cloudant database.
-Testing the following reading and writing steps help to verify that your Cloudant credentials are correct.
+If you are unable to observe new activations, see the [Cloudant](./cloudant_actions.html) topic which demonstrates how to read from and write to a Cloudant database.
+Test the reading and writing steps to help to verify that your Cloudant credentials are correct.
 {: tip}

 ## Data structure of a Trigger event